 To be able to receive your Statement of Attainment you would have needed to enrol online for the workshop and provide a valid USI.
 Please Contact Us to find out the status of your Statement of Attainment.

 If there are places available in the workshop you’d like to attend, then you may participate for professional development purposes.
 Please note you won’t be able to participate in the assessment as you have already received the Statement of Attainment for the unit of competency.
 Please Contact Us prior to enrolling and we will be able to respond accordingly.
 If the workshop fills up, you may also be required to give up your place to someone who has not yet participated in a DV-alert workshop.

-If you are not volunteering or already working in a community frontline capacity, you will not be eligible to participate in the DV-alert 2 Day workshop and we would encourage you to attend an Awareness Session.
+It is worth noting that our accredited training is designed to assist frontline worker/volunteers in their current capacity when dealing directly with individuals subjected to domestic and family violence (DFV).
+It is not designed to provide opportunities within the DFV sector.
+If you are not volunteering or already working in a community frontline capacity, you will not be eligible to participate in the DV-alert 2-Day workshop and we would encourage you to attend an Awareness Session.

-Depending on the type of Visa you have, you may be eligible to participate in a DV-alert workshop or E-Leaning.
+Depending on the type of Visa you have, you may be eligible to participate in a DV-alert workshop or e-Leaning course.
 Please Contact Us with a copy of your Passport and Visa and we will advise if you are eligible.
-If not, we do have a non-accredited E-Leaning course that you would be able to complete instead.
-We would also encourage you to participate in an Awareness Session.
+Further information is available on our Students on a visa page.
+Alternatively, we do have non-accredited courses that you would be able to complete and would also encourage you to participate in one of our Awareness Sessions.

 DV-alert is funded by the Department of Social Services to up-skill front line workers.
 If you do not work in the community as a frontline worker you will not be eligible to attend however corporate training is available for groups.
 Alternatively, you could consider attending one our Awareness Sessions.
 For more information please Contact Us with your corporate training request and we will get back to you with what we can offer.